 The Verdict: Charcoal smokers are both more affordable and more reliable than electric smokers.

 Finally, we come to the most important point of all.
-Flavor between electric and charcoal smokers is similar, although ‘smokiness’ could be increased when using natural wood chips with natural lump charcoal.
+The flavor between electric and charcoal smokers is similar, although ‘smokiness’ could be increased when using natural wood chips with natural lump charcoal.

 Charcoal enthusiasts swear by its richer flavor, although in a blind taste test, results are likely to be similar across both types.
 The final result has more to do with ingredients, the wood chip or pellet type, and the total smoking time.